FabianBeiner/mootools-more/README.md

-MooTools Plugins and Enhancements Repository
+# [UNMAINTAINED] MooTools Plugins and Enhancements Repository

+**This repository is unmaintained.
+Please go to [mootools/mootools-more](https://github.com/mootools/mootools-more) for the latest version.**

 ### Wiki